eGovPDX/portlandor/README.md

 3. Run `lando terminus auth:login --machine-token=[YOUR MACHINE TOKEN]`, this logs your Lando instance into our Pantheon account.
 4. To make sure you don't hit rate limits with composer, log into Github and generate a personal access token and add it to your lando instance by using `lando composer config --global --auth github-oauth.github.com "$COMPOSER_TOKEN"`.
 (You should replace \$COMPOSER_TOKEN with your generated token.)
 There is a handy tutorial for this at https://coderwall.com/p/kz4egw/composer-install-github-rate-limiting-work-around
 5. You have three options to get your database and files set up:
-   1. Lando quick start:
-      1. Run `lando pull` to get the DB and files from pantheon.
-This process takes a while. #grabsomecoffee
-   2. Run `lando latest` to automaticaly download and import the latest DB from Dev.
+   1. Run `lando latest` to automaticaly download and import the latest DB from Dev.
-   3. Manually import the database and files
+   2. Manually import the database
-      1. Download the latest database and files backup from the Dev environment on Pantheon. (https://dashboard.pantheon.io/sites/5c6715db-abac-4633-ada8-1c9efe354629#dev/backups/backup-log)
+      1. Download the latest database from the Dev environment on Pantheon. (https://dashboard.pantheon.io/sites/5c6715db-abac-4633-ada8-1c9efe354629#dev/backups/backup-log)
       2. Move your database export into a folder in your project root called `/artifacts`.
 (We added this to our .gitignore, so the directory won't be there until you create it.)
       3. Run `lando db-import artifacts/portlandor_dev_2018-04-12T00-00-00_UTC_database.sql.gz`.
 (This is just an example, you'll need to use the actual filename of the database dump you downloaded.)
+    3. Download the latest files from the Dev environment on Pantheon. (https://dashboard.pantheon.io/sites/5c6715db-abac-4633-ada8-1c9efe354629#dev/backups/backup-log)
-      4. Move your files backup into `web/sites/default/files`
+        1. Move your files backup into `web/sites/default/files`
 6. Run `lando refresh` to build your local environment to match master.
 (This runs composer install, drush updb, drush cim, and drush cr.)
 7. You should now be able to visit https://portlandor.lndo.site in your browser.
 8. To enable XDebug, run `lando xdebug-on`.
 Run `lando xdebug-off` to turn it off for increased performance.
-9. When you are done with your development for the day, run `lando stop` to shut off your development containers.
+9. When you are done with your development for the day, run `lando stop` to shut off your development containers or `lando poweroff` if you want to stop all lando containers.

 See other Lando with Pantheon commands at https://docs.devwithlando.io/tutorials/pantheon.html.